 I am George Hoyle & I am Cunning Folk.

-Music, Folklore & Magic are what I am interested in.
-I have an album coming out in 2020 called ‘Songs Of Low & High Magic’.
+Music, Folklore & Magic are what I do.
+I have an album coming out in 2020 called ‘A Casual Invocation’.
 I think of it as Popol Vuh meets Martin Carthy meets John-Claude Vannier with a touch of Boards of Canada.
 You may think of it in another way.
 It’s inspired by folklore & magic.

 I run the South East London Folklore Society.
 I’ve done this for years.
 It was started in the 1990s by Steve Wilson & a few other magical types as a cover organisation for their meetings.
 It was the time of the ‘Satanic Panic’ & magical types had to keep things on the QT.
 Under my watch it is more of an open group, a monthly pub meeting with talks ranging from traditional folklore to sacred geometry to UFOs.
 There are less markings on the floors & walls to clear up at the end of a night.I give talks there & also speak on folkloric subjects whenever I’m asked & if the price is right.
 Currently the South East London Folklore Society is a monthly online event.